pfgithub/scpl/docs/actions/posttotumblr.md

 		},
 		{
 			"Class": "WFTumblrBlogPickerParameter",
-			"Description": "The name of the blog to post to", "Key": "WFBlogName",
+			"Description": "The name of the blog to post to.", "Key": "WFBlogName",
 			"Label": "Blog",
 			"RequiredResources": [